atch2203/blog/src/content/blog/8bit computer.md

 Now it's a lot easier to see each of the modules and their connections.

 At this point, we can also remove the wires connecting everything to the bus.
-In this basic computer, there is a single bus that e
+In this basic computer, there is a single bus that all data is passed through, including ALU outputs, RAM addresses, program constants/immediates, and more.
 ![[20250218_162750.jpg]]
+<div align="center" style="color:#888888"><em>The computer without control signals</em></div>

 ## Addendum: designing the computer, control signals, and debugging